hanw/sonic-lite/README.md

-## SoNIC-lite
+## BlueNIC

 ### Platform
-SoNIC-lite is targeted for multiple development platforms.
+BlueNIC is targeted for multiple development platforms.
 Currently We have support for DE5-net and HTG4 board.
 We will support NetFPGA-SUME board soon.

 ### Support I/O operation
 #### Kernel